nolanlawson/dotjs-2016/readme.md

 ???

 Now, it's important to note that this isn't just a copy-paste of what native platforms can do.
-On Android or iOS, apps can register background services that stay awake whenever your device is on, and can do whatever they want, draining your battery in the background.
+On native platforms, apps can register persistent background services that can do lots of heavy operations in the background, draining your battery in the background.
 This is an enormous power, you wouldn't want every web site you visit to do that.

 --